-Lawcover is in the early stages of developing our modern slavery approach, will remain abreast of changes to the Modern Slavery Act 2018 (Cth) (the Act) and any changes in legislation or guidance issued by the incoming Office of the Anti-Slavery Commissioner, likely to come into force in the next reporting period.
-In FY24 we will take steps to improve our modern slavery approach in alignment with requirements under the Act.
+Lawcover is still in the early stages of developing our modern slavery approach and will remain abreast of changes to the Modern Slavery Act 2018 (Cth) (the Act) and any changes in legislation or guidance issued by the Office of the Anti-Slavery Commissioner.
+In FY25 we will take steps to improve our modern slavery approach in alignment with requirements under the Act.